ahyar4y/ahyar4y/README.md

 __Hi, I'm Ahyar!__

-Welcome to my boring github page
+Welcome to my github page.

-I am..
-- A senior IT student from Indonesia.
-- Interested in robotics/embedded systems, computer network/cybersecurity, and software engineering.
-- Currently doing an internship as a .NET developer at PT.
-Mattel Indonesia
+I rarely use github nowadays XD

 If you want to connect with me, feel free to contact me through [email](mailto:ahyar4y08@gmail.com) or [twitter](https://twitter.com/ahyar4y).
 <!---